KellenWatt/genius/README.md

 TODO: Write actual usage documentation, beyond skeleton basics

 ### Examples
+Note that each of these are implied to be in separate files, but that isn't strictly necessary.

 Genius specification for Go, assuming all appropriate commands are installed:
 ```ruby